kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

 -->

 - kube-controller-manager will list and watch PodGroup resources.
-- kubelet will `GET` the PodGroup for a Pod when the Pod references a PodGroup claim made through the PodGroup's `resourceClaimName`.

 ###### Will enabling / using this feature result in introducing new API types?